Teacher Training Testimonials

 Michelle Alexander – I really don’t like chairs!

 The course definitely met and exceeded all of my expectations.
-The 3-week intensive worked in very well with my lifestyle – the time wasn’t too much to take from work and allowed me to have complete immersion in the course.
 There was a lot of content and the days were long, but I didn’t find it overwhelming and felt great about coming to class everyday.
-The course structure was laid out with enough time for discussions, questions, and fun which made the workload far more manageable.
+The course structure was laid out with enough time for discussions, questions, and fun.

 I never felt too tired or strained by the practical exercises, and found that the practical helped to keep me energised during the long days.
 It was great breaking up the asana throughout the day so the day was a mixture of practical and theory.
 I don’t think I will ever stop learning about yoga and yoga related topics!